upcmd/updocs/content-src/user-interaction/pipe_in.md

 This case shows that the output of a restapi call to http://httpbin.org/get will be the a pipe in input to UPcmd, then the result is automatically saved to register name: up_runtime_task_pipe_in_content

-Initially the input result is always a string, then we use to_object cmd to auto convert it to a object named my_http_get_response, then we will be able to access the whole object
+Initially the input result is always a string, then we use toObj cmd to auto convert it to a object named my_http_get_response, then we will be able to access the whole object

 Please note that the command will use the assigned task name for execution, however it is up to the user to design the workflow to decide how and what to use the register pipein value